 What it's like to work in Brazil

-The working day in Brazil typically runs from 8am-6pm, Monday to Friday, with an hour's unpaid break.
-Employees average 40 hours per week and by law they must not exceed 44 hours.
+The working day in Brazil typically runs from 8am-6pm, Monday to Friday.
+Employees average 40 hours per week and by law, they must not exceed 44 hours.

-As for annual leave, workers are entitled to 30 days' holiday after being in their job for a year, either taken all at once or split into parts.
-There are eight national holidays per year - including Christmas and New Year's Day - which employees all across the country take off work, on the condition that doing so won't jeopardise their job (such as those who work in the emergency services).
+Workers are entitled to 30 days' holiday after being in their job for a year, either taken all at once or split into parts.
+There are also between 9 and 12 national holidays per year depending on which state you live in.

 Find out more